GoogleChrome/web.dev/src/site/content/en/lighthouse-performance/lighthouse-max-potential-fid/index.md

 ## How to improve your Max Potential FID score

-See [How to improve your TTI score][tti].
-The strategies for improving Max Potential FID are largely the same as the strategies for improving TTI.
+If you're trying to make major improvements to your Max Potential FID score, see [How to improve your TTI score][tti].
+The strategies for majorly improving Max Potential FID are largely the same as the strategies for improving TTI.

+If you want to optimize your Max Potential FID score, you need to reduce the duration of your longest tasks, since that is what Max Potential FID specifically measures.
+[Idle Until Urgent](https://philipwalton.com/articles/idle-until-urgent/) is one way to do that.

 ## How to capture FID field data